-During the year ended June 30, 2014, the organization's facility was used primarily by the medical ministry described in Note B, and by Embracing Options, a pregnancy care center offering free informational and counseling services to women in crisis pregnancy situations, primarily in the Sector 4 area of Rochester.
+During the year ended June 30, 2015, the organization's facility was used primarily by the medical ministry described in Note B, and by Embracing Options, a pregnancy care center offering free informational and counseling services to women in crisis pregnancy situations, primarily in the Sector 4 area of Rochester.
 A second pregnancy care center is operated in Webster, NY.
 The expenses for this activity are included with the other local ministries under Medical and Community Services on the Statement of Functional Expenses.

-His Branches, operating as His Branches Health Services, also provides medical and billing services to Joy Family Medicine (JFM), which is a separate and independent medical center on North Goodman Street in the city of Rochester.
-These services are reimbursed by JFM at cost and the activities of that medical center are not included in these financial statements.
+His Branches, operating as His Branches Health Services, also had provided medical and billing services to Joy Family Medicine (JFM), which was a separate and independent medical center on North Goodman Street in the city of Rochester.
+These services were reimbursed by JFM at cost and the activities of that medical center have not been included in these financial statements.